hernanlira/hl_stargaze/README.md

 # Stargaze project
 > Anomaly detection of AGNs.

 The goal is to do a systematic evaluation of AD models using time series data for our work.
+(This README correspond to hl_astro)

 ## Implementations
 **Model1**